ghislandry/GettingCleaningData/README.md

 - Its activity label
 - An identifier of the subject who carried out the experiment

+To summarise, following are the transformation we performed on the original data set involves:

+ - Merging of the training and the test sets to create one data set.
+ - Extracting only the measurements on the mean and standard deviation for each measurement.
+ - Using descriptive activity names to name the activities in the data set
+ - Labeling the data set with appropriate descriptive variable names .
+ - Creating, independent tidy data set with the average of each variable for each activity and each subject.

 ### The dataset includes:

 - README.md: explains the relationship between files bellow